taveras/taveras.github.io/_posts/2014-12-09-shortcircuit.md

 title: Short-Circuit Evaluation
 permalink: short-circuit-evaluation
 duration: 5
+description: Short-circuit evaluation may sound like a mad scientist's prep-exam, but it is in truth a useful pattern.
 ---

 While having little to do with electricity or input-seeking self-aware robots, this technique is still pretty cool to see in action.